Create accessible forms

 HC_BobRoss_ilu_cropped.png

-Here’s a Picture Choice question with editable Choices alt text under its Question settings:
+Here’s a Picture Choice question with editable Choices alt text under its Question settings.
+Click the arrow to expand the Choices alt text.

-This is a question with a picture layout and editable Alt text in Question settings:
+This is a Welcome Screen with an image added and editable Alt text in Question settings.

 Use hyperlinks instead of bare links